top of page

 The 50's

-The entrance of new cultural and social trends in Spain was very difficult due to the civil war and the dictatorship.
+The entrance of new cultural trends in Spain was very difficult due to the civil war and the dictatorship.
+Radio stations played

-Spanish song (Concha Piquer) and Latin music (Los Panchos).
-In the late 50’s, the American influence came through Hollywood films and military bases, whose radio stations broadcasted rock & roll.
-Bands such as Dúo Dinámico emerged with a Paul Anka style.
+canción española (Lola Flores) and Latin music (Los Panchos).
+In the late 50s, the American influence came through Hollywood films and military bases, whose radio stations played rock and roll.
+Bands such as Dúo Dinámico emerged with a High School style.

 The 60's